PS5 release date | Your guide to games, specs, rumours and price of the new Sony PlayStation

 But with nearly seven years having passed since the PS4, it’s no wonder that gaming fans can barely contain their excitement at the prospect of a completely new console in 2020, the hugely anticipated PS5.

-There’s limited news so far from Sony, but with The Future of Gaming event on Thursday, 11th June 9pm UK time we’ll soon get some answers.
+Before The Future of Gaming event on Thursday, 11th June, little had been revealed, but we now have some answers.

-The main reveal so far has been the PS5 controller, known as the DualSense controller.
-Sony has also said there will be more game title news at the event and we can perhaps expect a design show and tell element.

 When is the PS5 coming out in the UK?